modsim/FluxML/README.md

 <p align="center"> <img src="images/fluxml_logo.png"></p>

 ## Introduction
 <p align="justify">FluxML is a universal modeling language for metabolic flux analysis designed with the aim of providing a standard document format for creating, validating and reliable exchanging of arbitrary metabolic models across different simulation tools.
-It's hierarchically structured based on widely used XML (eX-tensible Markup Language) and specified all essential informations required to enable performing both isotopically stationary and non-stationary 13C metabolic Fux analysis including the structure of the metabolic network, atom transitions, experimental data, model constraints and parameters. <br/>
+It's hierarchically structured based on widely used XML (eX-tensible Markup Language) and specified all essential information required to enable performing both isotopically stationary and non-stationary 13C metabolic Fux analysis including the structure of the metabolic network, atom transitions, experimental data, model constraints and parameters. <br/>
 FluxML is organized in three major releases, termed Levels.
 Level 1 is dedicated to isotopically stationary 13C MFA while Level 2 covers isotopically non-stationary 13C MFA in addition.
 With Level 3 the general case of multiple, isotopically stationary and non-stationary isotopic tracer experiments are supported.
-For all released FluxML Levels, a formal syntax description defined in a W3C XML Schema Document (https://13cflux.net/fluxml), an associated [UML diagramm](images/fluxml_diagram.png) and an open-source  C/C++ library, named <i>libFluxML</i>, for parsing, serializing and manipulating FluxML documents which supports all releases of FluxML up through Level 3 are provided.
+For all released FluxML Levels, a formal syntax description defined in a W3C XML Schema Document (https://13cflux.net/fluxml), an associated [UML diagram](images/fluxml_diagram.png) and an open-source  C/C++ library, named <i>libFluxML</i>, for parsing, serializing and manipulating FluxML documents which supports all releases of FluxML up through Level 3 are provided.
 In the following sections the FluxML elements are briefly addressed.</p>

-FluxML is published in frontieres in Microbiology ([doi: 10.3389/fmicb.2019.01022](https://www.frontiersin.org/articles/10.3389/fmicb.2019.01022/abstract)).
+FluxML is published in Frontiers in Microbiology ([doi: 10.3389/fmicb.2019.01022](https://www.frontiersin.org/articles/10.3389/fmicb.2019.01022/abstract)).
 If you use this work, please cite accordingly.

 ## Table of Contents